 One thing I’ve found is that when successful people take on a task, they think through every part of the process from beginning to end.
 They create a plan.
 Their plan might change, but starting with a plan gives them clear focus for what they’re setting out to accomplish.

-So spend ten or twenty minutes dreaming about how you’ll publish this novel (self-publish vs. traditional publish) and how you’ll promote it (to your email list, on social media, via Amazon ads?).
+So spend ten or twenty minutes dreaming about how you’ll publish your novel (self-publishing vs. traditional publishing) and how you’ll promote it (to your email list, on social media, via Amazon ads, etc.).

 16. Write (With Low Expectations)